AnshulKiyawat/BTP-Backend/README.md

 1. Install python
 2. Install django
 3. Navigate to folder having manage.py
-4. $ python3 manage.py migrate
+4. $ python3 manage.py migrate --run-syncdb
 5. $ python3 manage.py runserver

 (Use python2 if you want.
 Also need to standardize this as syntax is slightly different and will cause compile time problems)